At Ohio Valley University, we seek

 At the School of Biblical Studies, we seek to transform lives in a Christ-centered academic community by encouraging biblical faith to produce life-long truth-seekers who serve God in His kingdom throughout the world.

-Assessment of whether the objectives have been met will be based on the student's performance on homework and tests assigned by the teacher and on the student's ability to do relevant research on his or her own in papers described below.
-Academic abilities assessed include reading with understanding skills as evidenced by a book introduction, homework, and classroom discussion; writing skills as evidenced by two typed papers; literary research skills as evidence by an research paper; geographical skills as evidenced by a map; and memory organization and retention as evidenced by major exams.
+Assessment of whether the objectives have been met will be based on the student's performance on homework assigned by the teacher and on the student's ability to do relevant analysis on his or her own in papers described below.
+Academic abilities assessed include reading with understanding skills as evidenced by a reading reports and writing skills as evidenced by reading reports.

 Additional readings/quizzes/essays/maps may be assigned.